jonaslb/psiesta/README.md

 On some platforms it is necessary to link more libraries than Siesta is otherwise compiled with.
 It is currently a little unclear why, but in one case I needed to use `EXTRA_COMP_ARGS="-lmkl_avx512 -lmkl_def"` (which the setup.py-file will recognize).

-As noted above also see [JonasLB's Siesta branch on Gitlab](gitlab.com/jonaslb/siesta) for two patches that fixes some SiestaAsASubroutine crashes.
+As noted above also see [JonasLB's Siesta branch on Gitlab](https://gitlab.com/jonaslb/siesta) for two patches that fixes some SiestaAsASubroutine crashes. (see readme in the `jolubmaster` branch)

 ## Behaviour
 See also [the SiestaSubroutine readme](https://gitlab.com/siesta-project/siesta/tree/master/Util/SiestaSubroutine/README).